STANDARD TOUR PROGRAM #009

 Full Taste of Peru

-Lima-Arequipa-Colca Canyon-Puno-Cuzco-Sacred Valley-Machu Picchu-Cuzco-Puerto Maldonado-Heath River Wildlife Center-Puerto Maldonado-Lima
+Lima-Arequipa-Colca Canyon-Puno-Titicaca-Cuzco-Sacred Valley-Machu Picchu-Cuzco-Puerto Maldonado-Heath River Wildlife Center-Puerto Maldonado-Lima

 Day 1 – Lima

-Upon arrival, we will be met at Lima’s international airport and transferred to selected hotel.
+Make your international flight to Lima.
+Usually an evening arrival.
+Upon arrival, you will be met at Lima’s international airport and transferred to your selected hotel in the Miraflores district of Lima.
 Overnight at selected hotel.

 Day 2 - Lima